 - Exciting optional modules: Across all of our master's degrees, you’ll have the flexibility to study the subjects you're most passionate about.

 - Wide variety of teaching and assessment methods: Teaching primarily occurs through small discussion-based seminars, supplemented by lectures and other activities.
 Assessments range from traditional essays and oral presentations to various ‘real-world’ assignments such as policy papers.

 Information for international students

-Evidence of English Language ability required: an overall score of 6.5 in the IELTS with no individual element scoring less than 5.5 (or equivalent)
+IELTS: 6.5 overall with no element less than 5.5 (or equivalent)

 Fees and funding

 The fees listed are for full-time study, unless otherwise stated.
 Fee information will be confirmed in offer letters sent out to successful applicants.
 You can find further information, including information for part-time study, through our dedicated fees and funding page.EU student fees

 With effect from 1 August 2021, new EU students will pay international tuition fees.
 For exceptions, please read the UK government’s guidance for EU students.

 Some courses will require additional payments for field trips and extra resources.
 You will also need to budget for your accommodation and living costs.
 See our information on living costs for more details.

 You may be eligible for a scholarship or bursary to help pay for your study.
 Students from the UK may also be eligible for a student loan to help cover these costs.
 See our fees and funding information for more information on what's available.